sha-red/pandora/README.md

   now you can access your local pandora instace at http://127.0.0.1:8000/

-  we use virtual machines/lxc for development, you can get a vm from our site or use the script in vm/build.sh to create one.
+  we use virtual machines/lxc for development and deployment, more info on that in vm/LXC_README.txt